EkoCommunications/jest-github-action/README.md

 env:
   GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 with:
-  # To avoid reporting code coverage, set this variable to false
+  # code coverage will be reported, when this parameter or coverage-artifact-save is true
   coverage-comment: false
 ```